National School Boards Association sorry for 'language' in letter that likened parents to domestic terrorists

 After the NSBA claimed in its letter that some rhetorical clashes between school boards and parents may amount to domestic terrorism, Attorney General Merrick Garland issued a memorandum that instructed the FBI to take the lead on a task force to address threats against school officials, including creating a centralized way to report such threats.

+A person familiar with Garland's thinking told Fox News that Garland and Department of Justice officials are pleased with the updated letter as it now is catching up to his statement this week in front of House Judiciary.
+The person added that the letter now syncs up with Garland, and that the attorney general is solely focused on preventing violence, not calling parents domestic terrorists.

+WHITE HOUSE IN CONTACT WITH SCHOOL BOARD GROUP FOR ‘WEEKS’ BEFORE CONTROVERSIAL LETTER: EMAILS

-On Thursday, Garland denied claims that the Justice Department would label parents as domestic terrorists, saying the "Justice Department supports and defends the First Amendment right of parents to complain as vociferously as they wish about the education of their children, about the curriculum taught in the schools."
+On Thursday, Garland denied claims that the DOJ would label parents as domestic terrorists, saying the "Justice Department supports and defends the First Amendment right of parents to complain as vociferously as they wish about the education of their children, about the curriculum taught in the schools."

 "That is not what the memorandum is about at all, nor does it use the words ‘domestic terrorism’ or ‘PATRIOT Act,’" Garland said.